LaunchCodeEducation/lchs/src/chapters/functions/composing-functions.rst

 jobs---it reverses a string *and* decides if that string is a palindrome.

-Making a palindrome checker with one function vs. two might not seem like a big deal, but what if we need to reverse a string for some other reason?
+Making a palindrome checker with one function vs. two might not seem like a big deal now.
+But what if we need to reverse a string for some other reason?
 We cannot use the combined ``is_palindrome`` function, since it only returns ``True`` or ``False``.
 If we need to flip the order of a string, then we should write a function that just DOES THAT ONE JOB.